-- Providing currently 25 research fellowships and around 50 post-doctoral positions to outstanding researchers in the early stages of their careers; these appointments enable them to develop and focus intensively on their post-doctoral research work, in that crucially formative period prior to their taking on teaching duties in an academic post; - Supporting the work of all its Fellows by creating and promoting international and interdisciplinary contact both informally and in seminars and lectures; - Fostering academic networking, and access to and involvement in cutting-edge research, particularly by providing facilities for outstanding academics from other universities in the UK and overseas to make extended stays as Visiting Fellows and Visiting Researchers; and - Offering access to invaluable resources for all members of the College, particularly in the provision and maintenance of a Study Centre and Library, and extensive IT facilities.
+- Providing currently 25 research fellowships and around 50 post-doctoral research associateships to outstanding researchers in the early stages of their careers; these appointments enable them to develop and focus intensively on their post-doctoral research work, in that crucially formative period prior to their taking on teaching duties in an academic post or research leadership roles elsewhere; - Demonstrating the value of research degrees for addressing global challenges, and their potential impact on the knowledge economy both in the UK and internationally; - Supporting the work of all its Fellows by creating and promoting international and interdisciplinary contact both informally and in seminars and lectures; - Fostering academic networking, and access to and involvement in cutting-edge research, particularly by providing facilities for outstanding academics from other universities all over the world to make extended stays as Visiting Fellows and Visiting Researchers; - Inducting the next generation of academics and researchers into a research culture which is inclusive and diverse; and - Offering access to invaluable resources for all members of the College, particularly in the provision and maintenance of a Study Centre and Library, and extensive IT facilities.

 Members of, and academic visitors to, the College, both students and Fellows, are the prime beneficiaries.
 They are directly engaged in education, learning and research and the College's students are the recipients of such direct financial support as the College is able to provide to those of limited financial means.
 More widely, other beneficiaries include students and academic staff from other Cambridge Colleges and the University of Cambridge.
 Academics from other higher-education institutions and returning alumni members of the College are given opportunities to undertake interdisciplinary research and establish contacts, attend educational events at the College, and make use of its academic facilities; in parallel, the wider public is encouraged to attend certain educational activities provided by the College such as lectures, seminars and concerts.

 These activities serve to reinforce and underpin life-long learning.
-A particular example is the Annual Darwin Lecture Series, now in its 37th year, which runs for eight weeks each Lent Term, and attracts audiences of many hundreds drawn from the general public as well as the student and academic community.
+A particular example is the Annual Darwin College Lecture Series, now in its 38th year, which runs for eight weeks each Lent Term, and attracts audiences of many hundreds drawn from the general public as well as the student and academic community.
 Since 2007 most of the lectures have been made available online for a global audience, and cumulative downloads to date exceed one million.
-This year as the COVID-19 pandemic abated the lectures successfully reverted to being given in person and were simultaneously live-streamed for the first time.
+The theme of the 2023 lectures series was "Isolation" which explored the concept from a variety of angles.
+The lectures are collated, edited and published by the College, and the volumes entitled Blood (2021) and Isolation (2023) appeared during the year.
+The College has now added a series of termly public seminars known as the Erasmus Seminars in reference to the eighteenth-century example of Erasmus Darwin as a natural philosopher unconstrained by artificial disciplinary boundaries.